ArminJo/EasyButtonAtInt01/README.md

 To use a single button, it needs only:

 ```
-#define USE_BUTTON_0 // Enable code for Button at INT0
+#define USE_BUTTON_0 // Enable code for button at INT0
 #include "EasyButtonAtInt01.h"
-EasyButton Button0AtPin2(true); // true -> Button is connected to INT0
+EasyButton Button0AtPin2; // Only 1. button (USE_BUTTON_0) enabled -> button is connected to INT0

 void setup() {}
 void loop() {